 While a lower lifetime cost is enough to drive most people to replace their lead-acid batteries with lithium-ion batteries, the latter also delivers improved performance.
 Because lead-acid batteries discharge at a slower rate as the charge depletes, they stop producing enough voltage for operating a golf cart when they are still 20 per cent to 30 per cent full.
 This is wildly inefficient and it drastically reduces the range of the vehicle on a single charge.

 In addition to increasing a vehicle’s range, lithium-ion batteries increase its speed and carrying capacity because they are so much smaller and lighter than lead-acid batteries are.
 Lithium-ion batteries are about one-half the size and one-third the weight of standard batteries.
 In a golf cart, this weight difference is the equivalent of two average adults.

 The reduced weight increases the vehicle’s range even more, especially when driving uphill or on rough terrain, and the golf cart won’t track through the grass or tear it up when it is wet.
 Furthermore, a lighter vehicle puts less stress on the brakes, improving braking distance and increasing the time before they need to be replaced.

-Because the performance gains are so extraordinary, many golf course managers have found they must outfit vehicles that have lithium batteries installed with electronic governors to control speed and acceleration.
+The performance gains are extraordinary.
+Many golf course managers have found they must outfit vehicles with electronic governors to control speed and acceleration.
 Golf carts that were once straining to reach speeds of 24 mph were suddenly zipping around at 31 mph.

 Other Benefits of Lithium-Ion Batteries